 Currently, the social network has an e-money authorization issued in July 2018 by the Bank of Ireland.
 This approval has been granted to the entity Facebook Payments International and allows it to offer the service throughout the European Economic Area.

 Almost no information leaked on the subject.
 But the project is obviously not philanthropic.
 If the use of libra should be free as for traditional currencies — if only to facilitate its adoption — Facebook and its partners should, however, draw juicy benefits from such an ecosystem.

 Facebook should have different sources of revenue: first, the increase in advertising revenues thanks to a market (2.1 billion users) that is particularly attractive for companies.
+Many businesses using Facebook as an advertising platform to promote their brands, products, and services using Facebook ads to gain brand awareness and increase Facebook followers.
+This helps both business and Facebook to generate revenue.
 The group is in contact with 90 million companies who will be pleased to highlight their products that users can buy live on social network applications.

 The group of Mark Zuckerberg and his partners should also develop “financial services” (portfolios, payment, etc.) and applications focused on Libra.
 Eventually, according to our information, some groups like Facebook could even offer paying products close to those of banks (credit for example).

 This is a fundamental question, as the management of personal data has become a major issue in recent years.
 Since March 2018 and the explosion of the Cambridge Analytica case, Facebook is shaken by repeated scandals.
 For other giants to have decided to associate with Mark Zuckerberg, it is because they had guaranteed.

 The foundation in Switzerland should not be foreign: it is this structure that should manage the libra, and therefore the data of users (identity including) that are related.
 Theoretically, none of the partner groups should be able to access the financial data of libra users.